Azure-Samples/openhack-production/frontend/README.md

 - VUE_APP_BACKEND: this has the URL pointing to the backend endpoint.
 - VUE_APP_FRONTEND: this has the URL point to the frontend endpoint.
-- VUE_APP_OIDC_AUTHORITY: the configured Azure B2C Open ID endpoint.
 - VUE_APP_OIDC_CLIENT_ID: the configured Azure B2C Client Application ID.
-- VUE_APP_OIDC_SCOPE: the Azure B2C Client Scope.
+- VUE_APP_OIDC_SCOPE: the Azure B2C Client Scopes.
 - VUE_APP_APPINSIGHTS_INSTRUMENTATIONKEY: the configured Azure Application Insights instrumentation key.

 ## Build and run the frontend locally